Lama-Alabdulkarim/Design-and-analysis-of-algorithms/README.md

 The repository contains 3 files:

-1. NewAlgorithm
+1. NewAlgorithm: includes the code.
-2. solution
+2. solution: includes the main.
-3. file
+3. file: contain data about employees